joshuafayallen/Bayesian-Fantasy-Points-Predictor/README.md

 # A Fantasy Football Points Projector

+Who should I start this week in fantasy football?
+Fantasy football is a multi-billion-dollar industry with almost every major publication leading their weekend coverage with “Start Sit Advice for week X.” In the platform you use there is a proprietary model that outputs a single forecast for the upcoming week.
+However, we all intuitively understand that Football has a lot of uncertainty.
+Take week 2 of last years NFL season if you had both Joe Burrow and Russell Wilson you may have debated about who to start.
+Joe Burrow has a much higher floor and boom potential, but Russell Wilson was playing against, what we would come to know, as one of the worst defenses in by DVOA in quite awhile.
+While less likely Wilson had a variety of scenarios where he could put up a vintage Russell Wilson performance.
+Projections heading into the game were fairly similar.
+Wilson was slightly ahead (14.5 vs. 13.4 expected points).
+That week, Wilson went for 30.3 real points against Burrow’s 7.0, a 23.3-point swing.

+So who should have this person started going into the game?
+Since we were little we were probably told to think through the worst case outcomes before making a decision.
+Instead of using rules of thumb or preconceptions about players or matchups heading into the game, what if we could incorporate the uncertainty in our forecasts and a set of the worst case decisions to make more informed roster decisions?

 Throughout the last four years of playing fantasy football, I have found myself wanting a bit more from the predictions that my platform produces every week.
 Part of it is that it only produces a single point estimate